 In order for valuation estimates to be sensitive to scope of change, and for it to be possible to adjust for diminishing marginal utility of returns, valuation studies must measure changes in physical supply of ecosystem services.
-A problem in the benefit transfer testing literature has been that changes in environmental quality have been defined in terms that are ambiguous, subjective, or unmeasurable outsides the benefit transfer study (Robert J. Johnston et al., 2018).
+A problem in the benefit transfer testing literature has been that changes in environmental quality have been defined in terms that are ambiguous, subjective, or unmeasurable outside the benefit transfer study (Robert J. Johnston et al., 2018).

 Most benefit transfers lack a structural micro-level theoretical foundation that imposes consistency on the use of prior information (Johnston et al., 2015).
-This is also the case of reduced form meta-analysis models.
+This is also the case of reduced form metaanalysis models.
 They can accommodate scope sensitivity and diminishing marginal returns, but they are not consistent with second-order properties of "adding up" (Kling and Phaneuf, 2018).
-The "adding up" condition tests whether the sum of the estimated willingness to pay (WTP) for each individual part of the package, evaluated incrementally, equals the estimated WTP for the entire bundle-as implied by standard utility theory.
+The "adding up" condition tests whether the sum of the estimated willingness to pay (WTP) for each individual part of the package, evaluated incrementally, equals the estimated WTP for the entire bundle - as implied by standard utility theory.
 The test has failed when valuing stated preferences for annual increments in water quality (Desvousges et al., 2017).

 In accounting this amounts to problems with double counting.
-Failure to comply with the adding-up condition renders benefit function transfer unsuitable for both accounting and policy analysis (Robert J. Johnston et al., 2018).
+Failure to comply with the adding-up condition in stated willingness to pay renders benefit function transfer unsuitable for policy analysis